Monte Carlo Announces dbt Core Integration to Help Companies Ship Reliable Data Faster

 To this end, I’m excited to announce Monte Carlo’s integration with dbt Core, helping teams ship more reliable data, faster, through robust testing and monitoring.
 This new integration will allow data teams and business stakeholders to focus on the work that adds the most value, with confidence in the integrity of their underlying assumptions.

 Monte Carlo and dbt: better together

-Currently, Monte Carlo users can import dbt tags and descriptions into our data observability platform to centrally manage all of their metadata in one place.
-In the coming weeks, we’re extending this integration to import other metadata such as the dbt model to table lineage within Monte Carlo.
 The integration will also enable data teams to automatically monitor for failed dbt model runs and conduct root cause analysis through our Incident IQ dashboard to determine if any dbt run or test failures contributed to the incident.

-Stay tuned for more!
-In the meantime, here’s what some of our mutual customers have to say about the Monte Carlo – dbt Core integration:
+Here’s what some of our mutual customers have to say about the Monte Carlo – dbt Core integration:

 Washington, DC based Optoro is on a mission to make retail more sustainable by eliminating waste from returns for industry leaders in the retail space like Ikea, Target and Best Buy.
 Their organization uses data to re-route inventory to the best locations.
 To achieve data trust and tackle data quality at scale, they turned to dbt and Monte Carlo to solve their data quality issues.

 “We use dbt to test and transform data after it enters our warehouse and Monte Carlo to monitor for data quality issues at every stage of the data pipeline,” said Patrick Cambell, Lead Data Engineer at Optoro.
 “Now, we are the first to know when data quality issues arise, rather than stakeholders downstream.”

 Auto Trader UK